Past Progressive in Spanish: What It Is, How and When to Use It and More

 3. The past progressive: estar + gerundio

 Easy!
-As you can see, the similarities between the English and the Spanish past progressive tenses are striking.
+As you can see, the English and the Spanish past progressive tenses are quite similar.

-To better understand this tense, you can hear native speakers use it in authentic Spanish videos with interactive subtitles on the FluentU program.
-As you watch and listen to these tenses in action, you will become more accustomed to how the Spanish past progressive should sound.
-You can also listen hear more about it in this podcast from News in Slow Spanish.
+To better understand this tense, you can hear native speakers use it in authentic Spanish videos with interactive subtitles on the FluentU language learning program.
+As you watch and listen to these tenses in action, you’ll become more accustomed to how the Spanish past progressive should sound.
+You can also hear more about it in this podcast from News in Slow Spanish.

-But when are we supposed to use this tense in Spanish?
+But when are you supposed to use this tense in Spanish?